This post contains affiliate links

 Cheap and good docking station

-However, if you do not care about connecting several external monitors, 4k resolution at 60Hz and super connectivity, then you may be interested in Baseus or D-Link docking stations.
+However, if you don’t care about connecting several external monitors, 4k resolution at 60Hz and super connectivity, you may be interested in Baseus or D-Link docking stations.

 D-Link DUB-M810

-I am currently working on a MacBook Pro 14 and a 27-inch NEC 27 MultiSync PA271Q monitor in QHD resolution, so puki I will not get a second 4k monitor to my setup (which I have plans) I use the D-Link DUB-M810 HUB, which costs about PLN 300.
+I’m currently working on a MacBook Pro 14 and a 27-inch NEC 27 MultiSync PA271Q monitor in QHD resolution, so until I get a second 4k monitor to my setup (which I’m planning) I’m using the D-Link DUB-M810 HUB, which costs about 300 PLN.

 At the moment it has everything you need: